Welcome to BushArts.com

 Three to Five years seems to be the expected life span of many systems.
 Faster speeds and Larger storage methods enable software makers to create far more advanced titles, leading to the need for even faster speeds and larger storage methods, leading etc etc.

 The current trends in computing lay in the direction of multimedia delivery.
-Music, Video and TV directed to your home computer, delivered on demand quickly, (sometimes over the internet), are just some of the current topics driving development of computer systems.
+Music, Video and Live TV streamed to your home computer, and delivered quickly via the internet.

 Other Computers

-Laptops (or Notebooks), Tablet PC's and PDA's are another type of computer.
-Laptops share all OS requirements but use different, purpose built Hardware, with Modern Laptops being the equal of many Desktop PC's.
-Newer Tablet PC's are still yet to become commonplace, and Personal Digital Assistants (PDA's) are another topic altogether.
+Laptops (or Notebooks), Netbooks, Tablet PC's and PDA's are another type of computer.
+(As are the current range of Mobile phones) Laptops share all OS requirements but use slightly different, purpose built Hardware, with Modern Laptops being the equal of many Desktop PC's.

 Drivers